JonnyDavison/blokz/README.md

 As the project was built there were many bugs during the development process, many of these were resolved quickly through research of the relevant documentation, Stack Overflow and W3Schools

 ### Known Bug
-There is a known bug becasue the app is deplyed throught GitHub.
+There is a known bug becasue the app is deployed throught GitHub.
 GitHub hosted pages disable FLoC, which is Google's 3rd party cookie alternative creating the error in the console as below.

 ![Google Error with Permission Policy](assets/images/googleerror.webp)